20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 multiple secretory calcifications

-BIRADS III is an intermediate category in the breast imaging reporting and data system.
-While it is usually classified as benign or probably benign, a finding placed in this category should have a very high probability of being benign.
-The risk of malignancy in a BIRADS III lesion is considered ...
+BI-RADS 3 is an intermediate category in the breast imaging reporting and data system.
+A finding placed in this category is considered probably benign, with a risk of malignancy between 0% and 2%.

 Borderline breast disease (BBD) refers to a group of conditions while being not completely malignant are still concerning.
 Usually an excision biopsy is recommended if entities falling into borderline breast disease is detected on core biopsy.